The different types of dementia care

 Nursing home care for dementia

 This type of dementia care is often chosen for those who are in the later stages of the disease.
 Patients are usually dependent on others to complete everyday tasks for them (such as dressing and eating).
 This often a popular choice for those who want more personal, one to one care given to their loved ones in their absence.
 It also does not require the patient to leave their home, as the medical professionals will come to them.
 This is often more suitable than a care home.
+For more information about 24-hour dementia care have a read of our article about this topic.

 The benefits of nursing care